 Even now the team buses are parked up in Brussels: Once again it's time for the biggest race in cycling.
 The Tour de France is upon us, with a 195km flat stage on Saturday to kick things off.
 From there it's over hill and down dale (well, col and vallée, anyway) for three weeks until the race spits out a yellow jersey winner on the Champs Elysées.
 And if you play our Fantasy Cycling competition you can live it every turn of the wheels along the way.

 Simple: Pick a team of riders, and if they do well in the race they'll score points.
 And the more points they score, the better you do!
 You can play against loads of other road.cc users, and you can set up private leagues for bragging rights over your friends or work colleagues.

 Once you've picked your team and they all turn out to be duffers like ours (above) inevitably will be, you can transfer in the good riders you should have picked in the first place.
 You only get a limited number of transfers though, so pick wisely!
-If that sounds like too much hard work for you, there's a purist competition in many tours where you just pick a team for the whole thing, and take it as it comes.
+If that sounds like too much hard work for you, there's a purist competition where you just pick a team for the whole thing, and take it as it comes.

 You'll need to be a registered user of the site to play, then all you have to do is head over to fantasy.road.cc to join some competitions and pick your team.
-The Tour de France is open now, and there'll be a competition for every WorldTour race this year.
+The Tour de France is open now, and there's competitions going on throughout the season.

 You can play 8 competitions in the year for free, so that would cover all the grand tours and a bunch of other races if you wanted. £10 buys you premium membership to play as many as you like, and runs for a calendar year so you'll get all next season's early races too, including the Spring Classics and the Giro d'Italia.